Wrongful Death Lawyer in Albuquerque

 Need a lawyer for a wrongful death case in Albuquerque?
 If a family member or loved one of yours has been the victim of wrongful death then you may be able to collect monetary damages for the emotional pain that you have endured as well as compensation for any costs you incurred.

-At the Law Office of James H. Wood PC our legal team has handled many cases that involve personal injury and wrongful death.
-You will greatly benefit from the experience of an Albuquerque injury attorney from our firm; we have over 20 years of experience and we offer a free consultation so you can get crucial advice about your case without any financial commitment.
+At James Wood Law our legal team has handled many cases that involve personal injury and wrongful death.
+You will greatly benefit from the experience of an Albuquerque injury attorney from our firm; we have over 40 years of experience and we offer a free consultation so you can get crucial advice about your case without any financial commitment.